 Similarly, in the United States, there is no shortage of inspiration for kids dreaming about the NBA, NFL, or MLB.
 In so many neighborhoods, all you need is a milk crate, a few nails, and a tree to play basketball, and your imagination could take over.
 I’m not naïve enough to believe that gear and facilities don’t have an important role in player development in the United States, but more than anything, it’s a culture of imagination that needs to be cultivated.

 Perhaps an Imagination Plan needs to be incorporated into the MLS strategic plan.
 If you take a child from Bamako or Accra and a typical kid from the U.S., I’m not convinced that the kid with all of the advanced training regimes and access to top level gear will turn out to be the better player.
 I think the track record speaks for itself.
 We need to make sure that resources are not just allocated to technology and training regiments (although these two things are also important), but also to developing the right culture around playing the game that encourages creativity, a willingness to beat players, and instills a confidence that is grounded in more than just fitness and rigid tactical training.
-Watching our youth national teams shows that we are headed in the right direction at the top levels.
+Watching our youth national teams shows that we are headed in the right direction.
 But we need to find more ways to encourage imagination-building at the grassroots level.

 Next month, I’ll be heading to Africa and will interview a number of these impressionable minds.
 Children without televisions can tell you about a memorable goal last week.
 They’ll tell you about trekking to the local pub to sit outside and watch matches as their elders rant about their latest representative playing in Europe.
 For all of the advanced technology that we have, there’s something that we can learn from these kids.
 Perhaps it’s simply that player development is about more than material goods.
 It is about how you dream.